 If you have a family history of prostate cancer, you should talk with your doctor about beginning early-detection testing 10 years before the age of the earliest prostate cancer case in your family (for example, at age 35 if your father or brother received a prostate cancer diagnosis at age 45).

 If you do not fall into any of the groups above, you may consider beginning early detection with baseline PSA test and digital rectal exam at age 45.

-A PSA test is generally not recommended for men over the age of 75 unless they are very healthy and have a life expectancy of 10 years or more.
+A PSA test is generally not recommended for men 70 and older unless they are very healthy and have a life expectancy of 10 years or more.

 Please, please let my sister be your inspiration for practicing sun safety, getting your skin checked, learning the risk factors and living life to the fullest.